2019 BOARD MEETING AND HOLIDAY SCHEDULE

 The Michigan State Dog law was passed in 1919 to ensure that all dogs have current rabies vaccinations.
 Oakland County Animal Control conducts a census each summer to make sure dogs residing in our community are compliant.
 Dog tags purchased after June 1st are considered delinquent.
 Please refer to the Treasurer's page for more information on purchasing dog licenses for your pet.

-The 2018 Clean-Up Days for Brandon Township Residents are scheduled for June 16th and August 25th.
+The 2019 Clean-Up Days for Brandon Township Residents will be scheduled soon.
 The collections will take place in the Brandon Township Community Park parking lot located at 1414 North Hadley Road just north of Oakwood Road.
 Please call for an appointment prior to the event.
 Residents may also take recyclable items (wood, metal, cement) to the CMI Drive location in Groveland Township after April 1st.
 They are open Monday thru Friday and on Saturdays in the summer months.
 All collections are fee free and require an appointment.
 Appointments can be made by calling the Brandon Township Supervisor’s office at (248) 627-4918.
 For a complete list of acceptable items click HERE.

 HAZARDOUS WASTE DISPOSAL